 In a large bowl, combine flour, brown sugar, cornstarch, cinnamon powder, and salt.
 Add lemon juice, vanilla extract, and cubed butter to the bowl.
 Work it with a pastry cutter or your hands to mix the flour and the butter until you reach a sandy, crumbly texture.

 Top the apples with the crumbly flour mixture and bake for 40 minutes or until the crunchy topping is golden brown.
-Serve warm with vanilla ice cream, and enjoy!
+Let it rest or serve warm with vanilla ice cream, and enjoy!

 What's the difference between apple crumble and apple crisp?